PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 09:23:05
+Last updated: 2024-04-06 09:23:41
-Random Quote: Better the butcher than the meat.
-All kings are butchers.
-Are queens so different?  -  Daario Naharis
+Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister